A lightweight BFT consensus protocol for blockchains: Introduction

 The Paxos protocol introduced by Lamport in \cite{lamport98} is the basis for most consensus protocols solving the Byzantine agreement or more generally the state machine replication problem.
 Starting with~\cite{castro02}, there has been a multitude of different practical consensus protocols that adapt the basic Paxos protocol to improve various aspects such as the efficiency and the resistance against Byzantine faults.
 See \cite{rutti10} for a classification of different consensus protocols.

 In this paper, we introduce \lbft, a Byzantine fault tolerant consensus algorithm for the Lisk blockchain that follows this line of research.
-We assume that there is a set of block proposers that can add blocks to a block tree via a given proposal mechanism (e.g. round-robin).
-Ideally, we would like the block proposers to propose one block after another always referencing the previously proposed block via a directed edge and hence forming a tree with only one growing branch, i.e., a blockchain.
-However, due to the latency of communication between the block proposers or deliberate attacks on the network, there can be multiple child blocks of the same parent block and separate growing branches.
-We therefore need a consensus protocol for block proposers to agree on one block at every height of the block tree.
+We assume that there is a set of validators that can add blocks to a block tree via a given proposal mechanism (e.g. round-robin).
+Ideally, we would like the validators to propose one block after another always referencing the previously proposed block via a directed edge and hence forming a tree with only one growing branch, i.e., a blockchain.
+However, due to the latency of communication between the validators or deliberate attacks on the network, there can be multiple child blocks of the same parent block and separate growing branches.
+We therefore need a consensus protocol for validators to agree on one block at every height of the block tree.

-We distinguish between \emph{honest} block proposers that correctly follow the consensus protocol and \emph{Byzantine} block proposers that may behave arbitrarily.
-The consensus algorithm is supposed to allow block proposers to \emph{decide} for exactly one block at every height of the block tree such that the following properties are satisfied: \begin{itemize} \item \textbf{Safety.} Two honest block proposers never decide for \emph{conflicting} blocks, i.e., blocks that are not contained in one branch of the block tree. \item \textbf{Liveness.} An honest block proposer eventually decides for a block at any height. \item \textbf{Accountability.} A block proposer can detect if a Byzantine block proposer violates the consensus protocol and can identify the Byzantine block proposer. \end{itemize}
+We distinguish between \emph{honest} validators that correctly follow the consensus protocol and \emph{Byzantine} validators that may behave arbitrarily.
+The consensus algorithm is supposed to allow validators to \emph{decide} for exactly one block at every height of the block tree such that the following properties are satisfied: \begin{itemize} \item \textbf{Safety.} Two honest validators never decide for \emph{conflicting} blocks, i.e., blocks that are not contained in one branch of the block tree. \item \textbf{Liveness.} An honest validator eventually decides for a block at any height. \item \textbf{Accountability.} A validator can detect if a Byzantine validator violates the consensus protocol and can identify the Byzantine validator. \end{itemize}

-Note that the safety property implies that all decided blocks for an honest block proposer are in one branch of the block tree and for any height two honest block proposers never decide for distinct blocks.
+Note that the safety property implies that all decided blocks for an honest validator are in one branch of the block tree and for any height two honest validators never decide for distinct blocks.